gravitational/teleport/rfd/0058-desktop-file-transfer.md

 https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpefs/77b4e4ae-c25a-4aad-bd93-8c9b1f35291b

-This option is the **preferred approach** for implementation in Teleport 10.
+This option is the **accepted approach** and will be implemented in an upcoming Teleport release.